 Check the rub count of your preferred fabric – a higher number means it’s more durable.
 Note, too, that tight weaves, high thread counts and woven patterns rather than printed make for more hard-wearing furniture.
 Purchasing a protective treatment for the upholstery when you buy can be sensible, especially in homes with young kids and pets.

+Think about your living room seating construction.
 You can’t see the frame of a sofa or armchair but the way it’s built will determine how your buy lasts.

 A frame that’s dowelled and screwed as well as glued is stronger, as are those made of hardwood.